How the CRTC Helps Protect Canadians

 The CRTC is monitoring the broadcasting industry’s participation in the system.
 If necessary, the CRTC can initiate public proceedings to determine whether further measures are needed to ensure all broadcasters are fully compliant with the regulations.

-The CRTC recently invited Canadians to comment on the participation of wireless providers in the NPAS.
-Given the widespread ownership of wireless devices by the Canadian public, the wireless industry’s participation in the alerting system could further enhance its effectiveness in safeguarding and warning Canadians about potential emergencies and natural disasters.
-Mobile alerts could be an effective way to alert citizens in such a situation.
-A decision about the possible participation of wireless providers in the NPAS is forthcoming.
+The CRTC recently directed all wireless service providers to implement a wireless public alerting system on their networks by April 2018.
+Given the widespread ownership of wireless devices by the Canadian public, the wireless industry’s participation in the alerting system will further enhance its effectiveness in safeguarding and warning Canadians about threats to life and property.

 For more information about the role of the CRTC in emergency alerting, see: